Lenka Bradáčová

 Lenka Bradáčová (born 1 March 1973) is a Czech lawyer and prosecutor who is serving as the Prosecutor General of the Czech Republic since April 2025.
 She previously was the High State Attorney in Prague from 2012 to 2025.

 Education and early career

 Bradáčová attended grammar school in Roudnice nad Labem from 1988 to 1992.
 She then studied law at Charles University in Prague, graduating in 1998 with honors.
 She received the Karel Engliš Award from the university rector for being one of the best graduates in social sciences.
 In 2002, Bradáčová completed her doctoral studies at the Faculty of Law, Charles University, specializing in Public Law.

 Professional career

-In 1998 she began legal training at the District Public Prosecutor's Office in Litoměřice.
-From March 2008 to April 2014 she served as president of the Union of Prosecutors of the Czech Republic.
+In 1998, she began legal training at the District Public Prosecutor's Office in Litoměřice.
+From March 2008 to April 2014, she served as president of the Union of Prosecutors of the Czech Republic.
 Bradáčová was the most influential woman of the Czech Republic in 2018 according to the Forbes magazine´s standings.
-On January 8, 2025, it was announced that Bradáčová will be the next prosecutor general of the Czeck Republic.
+On January 8, 2025, it was announced that Bradáčová will be the next Prosecutor General of the Czech Republic.